burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 X& x = obj; // X is the datatype of obj
 ```

 **RValue Reference (only for C++98/03)**.
-In C++98/03, it is (i) a usual const regular reference to a temporary object; (ii) an expression that potentially be an object, but which is used from the right-hand side of the operator `=` and simiar assigments operators.
+In C++98/03, it is (i) a usual const regular reference to a temporary object; (ii) an expression that potentially is an object, but which is used from the right-hand side of the operator `=` and similar assignments operators.

 **RValue Reference (starting from C++11)**.
 The goal of an RValue reference is to have a moving candidate for functions like `void f(T&&)`.
 In practice, RValue reference is either:

 * A reference to an object that will soon be deleted (xvalue expression)
 * Explicitly unconditionally cast through `std::move` to an RValue reference.
 The `std::move` brings an object after *moving* to a valid, but undefined state.

 > Reusing an object after "moving from it" is in fact *legal* and *valid*.
 In one of the talks in CppCon [Nicolai M. Josuttis](https://www.josuttis.com/), a member of the C++ Standard Committee, *explicitly highlighted it*.
-In that case, if you want to use the object from which you moved out the state, you should reinitialize the object using class API or the logic behind the class.
+In that case, if you want to use the object from which you moved out of the state, you should reinitialize the object using class API or the logic behind the class.

 > What was known in C++03/98 as *RValue Reference* in context of applying for non-temporary objects starting from C++11 has been renamed into *Const LValue Reference*.

 **Token**.
 In the terminology of Programming Languages, tokens are separate words of a program text.
-One easy case is when such words (tokens) are split between each other are by spaces.
-A more hard case is to identify tokens from a sequence of characters is the situation when there are no whitespaces.
+One easy case is when such words (tokens) are split between each other by spaces.
+A more hard case is to identify tokens from a sequence of characters in a situation when there are no whitespaces.

 **Pure Function**.
-The pure function is a type of function (used in the case of using `constexpr` and `consteval` modifiers) in C++ when you ask or you are requied to have a *C++ function which coincident with mathematical function in meanining*.
+The pure function is a type of function (used in the case of using `constexpr` and `consteval` modifiers) in C++ when you ask or you are required to have a *C++ function which coincident with mathematical function in meaning*.
 Specifically, we can name the function as **pure** if the following holds:

 1. Function produces the same output if called with the same arguments in the future.
 2. There are no side effects in the program environment.